-In the six months ended June 30, 2022 we contributed \$28.0 million to the pension plan, and we expect to contribute \$42.0 million for the full year of 2022.
-We expect to contribute a total of \$82.0 million to the pension plan in the period 2022 through 2026, with an annual contribution of \$42.0 million for 2022 and \$10.0 million from 2023 to 2026.
+In the nine months ended September 30, 2022 we contributed \$42.0 million to the pension plan, fulfilling our expected contributions for 2022.
+We expect to contribute a total of \$40.0 million to the pension plan in the period 2023 through 2026, with an annual contribution of \$10.0 million from 2023 to 2026.

 The final determination of pension plan contributions for future periods is subject to multiple variables, most of which are beyond our control, including changes to the fair value of pension plan assets, changes in actuarial assumptions (in particular the discount rate used in determining the benefit obligation), or changes in federal legislation.
-We may change our pension plan contributions in the future depending on changes to any variables, including those listed
+We may change our pension plan contributions in the future depending on changes to any variables, including those listed above.